 - The Serengeti is very green at this time of year, making for beautiful photo ops.
 The park is at its prettiest, with flowers blooming.

 - The birdlife is epic.
 Migratory birds from Europe and North Africa are in the Serengeti at this time, and many birds are wearing their colourful breeding plumage.

 Are there any drawbacks to visiting Serengeti in December?

 - It can be harder to spot the small animals given the thicker foliage and tall grass.

 - The rains mean you’ll need to time your safari drives to avoid them.

 Did you know that the Serengeti boasts over 500 recorded bird species??

 Time to go on a Tanzania safari?

-You might like to check out our suggested Tanzania safari itinerary, which of course includes time spent in Serengeti National Park!
+You might like to check out our suggested Tanzania safari itinerary, which of course includes time spent in Serengeti National Park, where you can see the Big Five!
 But we also take you to other world-class sites, like Ngorongoro Crater, which is a massive caldera filled to the brim with a high density of must-see animals, including dark-maned lions.